Engel Stadium: History

 In 1929, Clark Griffith, owner of the Washington Senators sent a young scout by the name of Joe Engel to the South to find a home for the club's first minor league affiliate.
 First, Engel went to Atlanta with cash in hand to buy the Atlanta Crackers, but for reasons unknown he backed out and came north to Chattanooga, Tennessee.
 Engel not only bought the Chattanooga Lookouts from Sammy Strang, but also replaced their ballpark, Andrews Field with a state-of-the-art stadium at a cost of $150,000.

-Andrews Field had been the team's home since 1911.
-(Their first two seasons, 1909 and 1910, they played their games at Chamberlain Field.)
-Andrews was on the same block as Engel Stadium, with home plate in the opposite corner.
+Andrews Field had been the team's home since 1910.
+(In 1909, they played their games at Chamberlain Field.)
+The field opened on April 18, 1910.
+It was named for Oliver Burnside Andrews (1882–1937), a local businessman who was president and founder of the ball club.
+Andrews Field was on the same block as Engel Stadium, with home plate at the northwest corner.
+The original stands utilized the upslope to 3rd Street as support.
+Engel relocated home plate to the southwest corner and built a new, permanent grandstand.
 The rebuilding effort was sufficiently completed to allow the new facility to open for exhibition play on March 23, 1930.
 The regular season opener was April 15, 1930.

-Engel Stadium featured a spacious outfield, especially the corner to the left of straightaway center field, which was posted as 471 feet.
-The gradual rise of Third Street along the left field wall necessitated a "terrace" or hill to make up the difference in grade between the field and the street.
+The old grandstand was initially retained, with some remodeling to make it more suitable as a bleacher section.
+It was used for knothole gangs and also for segregated seating.
+In the off-season of 1935-1936, a large scoreboard was built in left-center, and much of the original grandstand was removed.
+This resulted in a spacious outfield, especially the far corner to the left of straightaway center field, which was posted as 471 ft.
+The gradual rise to Third Street along the left field wall, where the original stands had been, was then exposed, and became a "terrace" or hill which made up the difference in grade between the field and the street.
 The terrace contained the word "LOOKOUTS" in large letters.
 Harmon Killebrew is said to be the only man to hit a ball over the deepest part of the outfield.

+In that same off-season, lights were installed at the ballpark.
+The first night game there was played on April 21, 1936.
+Knoxville spoiled the occasion by defeating Chattanooga 3-2.

+The ballpark had a near-miss with disaster on May 13, 1942, when a fire broke out overnight, somewhere around the left field corner.
+The remaining wooden bleachers and part of the fence were destroyed before the fire was put out.
+Some of the lights were also damaged in the blaze.
+Repairs were made and the season continued.